Angela Simmons Sizzles In String Bikini On Beach Swing In Mexico

 It looks like Angela is in Mexico.
 That said, Angela doesn’t need to be traveling to make a headline: exposing her chest recently on Instagram appeared to do just that.

-Angela’s update today came as a video.
-The star was seen frolicking on Tulum, Mexico’s shores, with the video showing a mash-up of scenes as Angela enjoyed the beach both solo and with a friend.
+Angela’s update today was a video.
+The star was seen frolicking on Tulum, Mexico’s shores, with the video showing a mashup of scenes as Angela enjoyed the beach both solo and then with a friend.
 The video opened with Angela stepping out of a beachfront house, with fans immediately seeing the star rocking beachwear.
 Angela was seen in a dark pair of bikini bottoms with string ties, with the purple-colored two-piece covered by a sheer and short-sleeved crop top in white.
 Angela was looking fit and fabulous, with her toned and shapely legs likely drawing the eye.

 The video seemed to show all kinds of beach fun.
-Angela was seen walking along shores, although footage did also show the star rocking on a beach swing.
-A moment right near the water also saw Angela turn around to face the camera and deliver a little wink.
-A caption from the star confirmed that her video was a promotional one for the hair boutique that she has a partner status with.
+Angela was seen walking along the shore, and footage also captured the star rocking on a beach swing.
+In a moment right near the water, Angela turned around to face the camera and deliver a little wink.
+A caption from the star confirmed that her video was a promotional one for the hair boutique that she partners with.

 View this post on Instagram